SmarterTechnologies/STG.Graduate.Assignment/README.md

 The widget should display the following information:

-- Location
+- 🗺️ Location
-- Current weather conditions
+- ⛅ Current weather conditions

-Any additional information or features are up to you.
+Any additional information and/or features are up to you.

 ## Requirements